-The relational event model that we implement in the empirical part of the paper exploits the full information contained in the sequence of time-stamped attention allocation events, and in their exact time ordering (Butts 2008, Perry and Wolfe 2013).
-The specific relational event model we adopt is described in detail and tested extensively in Lerner and Lomi (2020b).
+The relational event model that we implement in the empirical part of the paper exploits the full information contained in the sequence of time-stamped attention allocation events and in their exact time ordering (Butts 2008, Perry and Wolfe 2013).
+The specific relational event model we adopt is described in detail and tested extensively in Lerner and Lomi (2020a).
+A more general introduction to relational event models may be found in Butts et al. 2023).

 The generating mechanisms represented in the model are defined in terms of event sequences that preserve the temporal information of individual problem-solving attempts.
 We use a Cox proportional intensity model incorporating both static and history-dependent covariates (Andersen and Gill 1982).
 We adopt well-established partial likelihood inference procedures to estimate the parameters of interest (Perry and Wolfe 2013).
 Appendix B provides additional background and information on the specification, estimation, interpretation, and evaluation of the relational event models.
-The model is estimated using the eventnet software (https://github.com/juergenlerner/eventnet) and the R package "Survival" Version 3.4-0 (Therneau 2022).
+The model is estimated using the eventnet software (https://github.com/ juergenlerner/eventnet) and the R package "survival" version 3.4-0 (Therneau 2022).

 The complete information contained in the history of the attention network during the observation period was used to construct the vector of time-varying statistics, the "effects" described in the prior section.
-More specifically, a risk set including all participants and all problems recorded in our dataset is built and used to draw a sample of non-realized events needed for estimation (see Appendix B for details).
+More specifically, a risk set including all participants and all problems recorded in our data set is built and used to draw a sample of nonrealized events needed for estimation (see Appendix B for details).
 When determining the event sequence used to construct our statistics, we note that some problems enter the risk set as they are reported, but no action is ever taken to solve them.
-Furthermore, to be defined the Time inactive control factor requires a second action to be taken by a participant at any point during the observation period.
-Thus, the event sequence used for estimation ends up consisting of 11,599 attention allocation events by 1,890 participants on 5,543 problems.
-The effects we estimate specify how the next attention allocation event (the dependent variable of the model) depends on specific configurations of time-structured sequences of past events.
-Parameter estimates tell the direction, magnitude, and significance of the theory-based mechanisms, and the effect of the control factors.
+Furthermore, to

+Table 4.
+Variables, Units, and Measures